rezkam/TaxMan/README.md

 ```bash
 make test
 ```
-This will start a PostgreSQL container and run the tests.
+This will start a PostgresSQL container and run the tests.
 The container will be removed after the tests are done.
 This includes the unit tests and the integration tests.

-2. Using a local PostgreSQL database and setting the enviroment variables:
+2. Using a local PostgresSQL database and setting the environment variables:
 ```bash
 export TEST_DB_URL=postgres://user:password@localhost:5432/dbname
 ```